 - 2 ½ cups / 310g all-purpose flour

-- 2 tbsp vegan butter, melted + another 1 tbsp for brushing
+- 2 tablespoon vegan butter, melted + another 1 tablespoon for brushing

 - ⅓ cup natural yoghurt vegan

-- 1 tbsp nigella seeds don't worry too much if you don't have them
+- 1 tablespoon nigella seeds don't worry too much if you don't have them

 - Stir the warm water, yeast and 1 teaspoon of maple syrup in to a jar together.
 Leave in a warm place to "bloom" for 5 minutes.
 You'll know the yeast has bloomed when the mixture looks frothy.
 If it does't froth you'll need to buy fresh yeast.